dkvhin/homeassistant-sfelapco-generation-charge/sfelapco/DOCS.md

 - 🔄 **Automatic Data Fetching**: Regularly scrapes generation charge data from the SFELAPCO website
 - 📊 **Historical Tracking**: Maintains a history of generation charges over time
-- 🏠 **Home Assistant Integration**: Creates sensors automatically via MQTT discovery
-- 🌐 **Web Interface**: Beautiful web dashboard to view current rates and history
+-  **Web Interface**: Beautiful web dashboard to view current rates and history
 - ⚙️ **Configurable**: Adjustable update intervals and data retention settings
+- 🔌 **API Access**: RESTful API for integration with Home Assistant or other systems

 ### Web Interface